MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-add-fields-to-a-view.md

 - csharp
 ---

-# How to: Add Fields to a View
+# Add Fields to a View

 This example shows how to customize a view by using the [Add(String)](https://msdn.microsoft.com/en-us/library/bb646040\(v=office.15\)) method of the [ViewFields](https://msdn.microsoft.com/en-us/library/bb645950\(v=office.15\)) collection to add fields to a view.